I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONFragile X syndrome is the most common inherited form of mental disability and known genetic cause of autism.
-The diagnosis includes use of a genetic test that determines the number of CGG repeats in the fragile X gene.
+Fragile X syndrome (FXS) is the most common inherited form of mental disability and known genetic cause of autism.
+The diagnosis includes use of a genetic test that determines the number of CGG repeats in the fragile X gene, FMR1.

 Fragile X Syndrome

-Approximately 1-3% of children ascertained on the basis of autism diagnosis are shown to have fragile X syndrome, with expansion of the CGG trinucleotide repeat in the FMR1 gene to full mutation size of 200 or more repeats.
+Approximately 1-3% of children initially diagnosed with autism are shown to have fragile X syndrome, with expansion of the CGG trinucleotide repeat in the FMR1 gene to full mutation size of 200 or more repeats.
 A considerable number of children being evaluated for autism have been found to have FMR1 premutations (55-200 CGG repeats).
 In one author’s experience, 2% of persons ascertained through a dedicated autism clinic had either an FMR1 full mutation or premutation.

 Treatment of Fragile X Syndrome

 Current approaches to therapy are supportive and symptom-based.
-Psychopharmacologic intervention to modify behavioral problems in a child with fragile X syndrome may represent an important adjunctive therapy when combined with other supportive strategies including speech therapy, occupational therapy, special educational services, and behavioral interventions.
-Medication management may be indicated to modify attention deficits, problems with impulse control, and hyperactivity.
+Psychopharmacologic intervention to modify behavioral problems in a child with fragile X syndrome may represent an important adjunctive therapy when combined with other supportive strategies including speech therapy, occupational therapy, and special educational services.
+Medication management may be indicated to modify attention deficits, impaired impulse control, and hyperactivity.
 Anxiety-related symptoms, including obsessive compulsive tendencies with perseverative behaviors, also may be present and require medical intervention.
 Emotional lability and episodes of aggression and self-injury may be a danger to the child and others around him or her; therefore, the use of medication(s) to modify these symptoms also may significantly improve an affected child’s ability to participate more successfully in activities in home and school settings.

 Genetics of Fragile X Syndrome

-Those with a premutation are carriers and may have a FMR1-related disorder: fragile X-associated tremor/ ataxia syndrome (FXTAS), which is a late onset, progressive development of intention tremor and ataxia often accompanied by progressive cognitive and behavioral difficulties including memory loss, anxiety, reclusive behavior, deficits of executive function and dementia or premature ovarian insufficiency (POI).
+Patients with a premutation are carriers and may develop an FMR1-related disorder, such as fragile X-associated tremor/ataxia syndrome (FXTAS) or, in women, fragile X-associated premature ovarian insufficiency.
+FXTAS is a late onset syndrome, comprising progressive development of intention tremor and ataxia, often accompanied by progressive cognitive and behavioral difficulties, including memory loss, anxiety, reclusive behavior, deficits of executive function, and dementia.

 Men who are premutation carriers are referred to as transmitting males.
 All of their daughters will inherit a premutation, but their sons will not inherit the premutation.
-Males with a full mutation usually have mental retardation and decreased fertility.
+Males with a full mutation usually have intellectual disability and decreased fertility.

-Asuragen offers the Xpansion Interpreter™ test which analyzes AGG sequences that interrupt the CGG repeats which have been suggested to stabilize alleles and protect against expansion in subsequent generations.
+Asuragen offers the Xpansion Interpreter® test, which analyzes AGG sequences that interrupt the CGG repeats and may stabilize alleles, protecting against expansion in subsequent generations.